 Valentine’s Day can and should be so much more.
-Both George Benson and Whitney Houston sang about it in the song entitled “The Greatest Love of All”.
+Both George Benson and Whitney Houston sang about it in the song entitled “The Greatest Love of All.”

 We can use today as the marker and starting point of our journey on the road to self-love.
-What a beautiful world this would be if our children, friends, parents, siblings and partners were all the recipients of our best selves because we took the time to love ourselves deeply.
-Self love isn’t self centered or conceited, nor is it about vanity.
+What a beautiful world this would be if our children, friends, parents, siblings, and partners were all the recipients of our best selves because we took the time to love ourselves deeply.
+Self-love isn’t self-centered or arrogant, nor is it about vanity.

-It teaches others how to treat and honor us, and invites us to invest in ourselves.
-We begin to take the time needed to understand and respect our most intimate parts, so that our completed selves can bless others.
+It teaches others how to treat and honor us and invites us to invest in ourselves.
+We begin to take the time needed to understand and respect our most intimate parts so that our completed selves can bless others.

 The heart that matters most on this day is your very own.

 If it hurts, may you find peace.
 If it’s hardened, softness.
 If it’s lonely, may you find comfort from within, and if it’s full, may you feel compelled to share it.
 Pour out your kindness on those who may need a dose of healing medicine.